EKbanaML/ekbanaml.github.io/3d-vision/openmvs-densifypointcloud.md

 * generation of dense point-cloud,
 * estimation of mesh surface from the dense point cloud,
 * refining of the mesh surface, and
-* coputation of texture to color the mesh.
+* computation of texture to color the mesh.

 This post will focus on the first step ```DensifyPointCloud``` i.e, generation of dense point-cloud using sparse point-cloud and SfM.
 This step is crucial for the whole reconstruction process since the estimated mesh and the final outcome will ultimately depend on the generated dense cloud.